kollivarshita/Face-Detection/README.md

 ->The line "%matplotlib inline" is a Jupyter Notebook-specific command that allows the generated plots or images to be displayed directly in the notebook interface.

+->The 'haarcascade_frontalface_alt2.xml' file is a trained Haar cascade classifier specifically designed for detecting frontal faces in images or video frames.
+It is part of the OpenCV library and can be used for face detection tasks.

 #### Installation